China's Bohai Bay energy terminals on alert as sea ice slows ships

 Marine authorities and ports in Tianjin, Hebei and Liaoning province are closely monitoring weather conditions and sending drones and ice-breaking tugs to clear the fairway for expected vessels, they said.

-"Congestion duration is slightly higher this week," said Rebecca Chia, an LNG analyst at Kpler, with data showing average waiting time for LNG discharge at its the highest since winter began in October.
+"Congestion duration is slightly higher this week," said Rebecca Chia, an LNG analyst at Kpler, with data showing average waiting time for LNG discharge at its the highest since the start of winter in October.

 "We're maintaining full-capacity operation, similar to the same time last year," he said on condition of anonymity.

-Sea ice ranks among the five major ocean threats considered to endanger fishery, marine transport and offshore oil and gas production.
+Sea ice ranks among the five major ocean threats considered to endanger fishery, marine transport and offshore energy production.

+CNOOC Ltd0883.HKsaid on Tuesday that 59 of its offshore oil and gas production platforms were within the area covered by sea ice in Liaodong Bay but operations at the platforms were not affected.

+The firm said it expected sea ice to expand to the Luda 32-2 oilfield in southern Liaodong Bay and to reach a peak level by early February.

 In 2010, the eastern province of Shandong suffered its worst sea ice conditions in 40 years, which blocked ports and becalmed dozens of vessels.